Cayman Islands' ruling party considers ousting embattled premier

-GEORGE TOWN, Cayman Islands (Reuters) - Members of the Cayman Islands’ ruling party met on Monday to debate whether to oust Premier McKeeva Bush, who was arrested last week on suspicion of corruption, party members said.
+GEORGE TOWN, Cayman Islands, Dec 17 (Reuters) - Members of the Cayman Islands’ ruling party met on Monday to debate whether to oust Premier McKeeva Bush, who was arrested last week on suspicion of corruption, party members said.

 United Democratic Party leaders met late into Sunday night and resumed their meetings on Monday, according to participants who did not want to be identified.